-(Reason: To increase the minimum addressing requirements for commercial properties and establish a minimum for single-family residential properties.
-Such improves legibility of these signs which are critical to emergency response in a more timely manner.)
+(Reason: To increase the minimum addressing requirements for commercial properties and establish a minimum for single-family residential properties Such improves legibility of these signs which are critical to emergency response in a more timely manner.)

 507.4 Water Supply Test Date and Information.
 The water supply test used for hydraulic calculation of fire protection systems shall be conducted in accordance with NFPA 291 "Recommended Practice for Fire Flow Testing and Marking of Hydrants" and within one year of sprinkler plan submittal.
 The fire code official shall be notified prior to the water supply test.
 Water supply tests shall be witnessed by the fire code official, as required or approved documentation of the test shall be provided to the fire code official prior to final approval of the water supply system.
 The exact location of the static/residual hydrant and the flow hydrant shall be indicated on the design drawings.
-All fire protection plan submittals shall be accompanied by a hard copy of the waterflow test report, or as approved by the fire code official.
-The report must indicate the dominant water tank level at the time of the test and the maximum and minimum operating levels of the tank, as well, or identify applicable water supply fluctuation.
+All fire protection plan submittals shall be accompanied by a hard copy of the water tank level at the time of the test and the maximum and minimum operating levels of the tank, as well, or identify applicable water supply fluctuation.
 The licensed contractor must then design the fire protection system based on this fluctuation information, as per the applicable referenced NFPA standard.
 Reference Section 903.3.5 for additional design requirements.